What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Basic Steps

-2. Create a withholding form and fill in the financial data
+2. Create withholding form and complete financial data

-4. Issue the invoice and pay it through the SADAD system
+4. Issue invoice and pay through SADAD system

 Required Timing

-Withholding tax returns in Saudi Arabia must be filed within 10 days of the month following the transfer or payment to the non-resident.
+Withholding tax declaration in Saudi Arabia must be submitted within 10 days of the month following the transfer or payment to non-resident.

 Payment Deadlines

-Withholding tax in Saudi Arabia must be paid no later than the tenth day of the month following the month in which amounts were received from the non-resident person.
+Withholding tax must be paid no later than the 10th day of the month following the month in which amounts were received from the non-resident.

 Timing Example

-An American company provides technical services within the Kingdom, and it does not have a permanent establishment in the Kingdom.
-The resident company paid an amount for those services on January 5, 2018.
-Therefore, the resident company must withhold tax from the amount paid to the American company and remit the due tax within the first 10 days of February 2018.
+American company provides technical services within the Kingdom without permanent establishment.
+Resident company paid amount for services on January 5, 2018.
+Resident company must withhold tax from amount paid to American company and remit due tax within first 10 days of February 2018.

 Penalties and Fines